cin/mr-cassop/docs/docs/quickstart.md

 See the [CassandraCluster field specification reference](cassandracluster-configuration.md) for more details.

-## Uninstall Cassandra Operator and the Cluster
+## Uninstall mr-cassop and the Cluster

 ```bash
 kubectl delete CassandraCluster/example